 Do not run the engine with the watercraft out of the water for more than 15 seconds at a time.
 Overheating can cause severe engine and exhaust system damage.

-- Replace the rpm limiter valve and connect the hoses as they were. - Remove the air intake cover from the carburetor.
+•Remove the air intake cover from the carburetor.

 A. Air Intake Cover B. Bolts

 Lift out the flame arrester element and clean with compressed air, if necessary.